mjkoza5/Learning-WebDev2/README.md

 # Learning-WebDev2
-Going though the learning process of HTML, CSS, and potentially Javascript.
-Mainly just experimenting
+Going though the process of developing my skills in HTML, CSS, and potentially Javascript. ing